Aleftina17/currency-converter/README.md

 # Currency Converter

-This project is a currency converter application built using React and Redux.
+This currency converter application is built using React and Redux.
 It allows users to convert between different currencies using real-time exchange rates fetched from an external API.
 Users can select a base currency, enter an amount to convert, and view the converted amount instantly.
 ## Features

 - Convert between various currencies using real-time exchange rates